ricmclaughlin/ricmclaughlin.github.com/_posts/2016-11-02-aws-solutions-arch-kinesis.md

 ## Why && When

-In the past realtime process of massive amounts of data was hard... very hard in fact.
+In the past realtime process of massive amounts of data was hard... very hard, in fact.
 Kinesis is quite useful when you need to do multi-stage processing of data, partition the data then load the data.
 Tons of application in realtime gaming, IoT & mobile app analytics, monitoring app or system logs in real-time.

 ## Resources